mikimer/LoRa/README.md

 ### LoRa is great for IoT
 LoRa is an ideal communications technology for many internet-of-things (IoT) devices because **internet connectivity** is a key feature of IoT while also one of IoT devices' the biggest pain points.
-Specifically, pairing devices with WiFi or Bluetooth is tedious; cellular connectivity is easy to implement and can transmit megabytes (MB) of data, but it's often not affordable for simple IoT devices.
+Specifically, pairing devices with WiFi is tedious and cellular connectivity is expensive and power intensive; both technologies are designed to transmit megabytes (MB) of data.
 That's where LoRa comes in.
 For simple IoT devices that only need to send kilobytes (KB) of data or less, LoRa is an ideal solution.

 Public LoRa networks are being deployed world wide, including by [Orange in France](http://www.orange.com/en/Press-and-medias/press-releases-2016/press-releases-2015/Orange-deploys-a-network-for-the-Internet-of-Things).
 This project uses the [Senet LoRa network](https://portal.senetco.com/) in North America since it was developed by the [Orange IoT Studio](http://orangeiotstudio.com/), part of [Orange Silicon Valley](http://orangesv.com/) in San Francisco.